fepegar/torchio-docs/_sources/README.rst.txt

 ..
   From https://stackoverflow.com/a/10766650/3956024

-If you use this library for your research, please cite the paper: |paper-url|_.
+If you use this library for your research, please cite our preprint: |paper-url|_.

 .. _paper-url: https://arxiv.org/abs/2003.04696

-This package has been greatly inspired by `NiftyNet <https://niftynet.io/>`_.

 .. |paper-url| replace:: Pérez-García et al., 2020, *TorchIO: a Python library for efficient loading, preprocessing, augmentation and patch-based sampling of medical images in deep learning*